MGDIS/traefik-apimanager-plugin/README.md

 The aim of this plugin is to update requests authorization header on the fly by calling an API Manager before.

 When the plugin call the API Manager, it will retrieve a new token and update the `Authorization` request header with the new token.
 The original authorization header will be saved in a new header named `X-Forwarded-Authorization`.
+We rely on the API Manager to put the `X-Forwarded-Authorization` header back in place after the negotiation.

 ## Installation